HolaTeo/PenalizedBTPB/README.md

 ########FunctionsBTPS.R###########

-The FunctionsBTPS.R r script contains five functions.
+The FunctionsBTPS.R r script contains seven functions.
 These functions are used for simulating data and and fitting data using the penalized bivariate tensor product B-spline.
 There is also a function for estimating the variance of the partial derivatives of the penalized BTPB, the main focas of the paper.

-The functions are: fitBTPS, yieldDataSim, coupute_bandwidth, predictDensity, and VarianceEstimator.
+The functions are: fitBTPS, yieldDataSim, coupute_bandwidth, predictDensity, VarianceEstimator, kernelEstimator, and fitKernel.

 ########fitBTPS